The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Background

+which decomposes each degree of freedom $x_i$ into a series of linear and nonlinear components governed by kernel functions $h_{in}(\tau_1, \dots \tau_n)$.
+This allows us to regard the reservoir as implementing a \emph{filter} of the input trajectory.
+Reservoir computers can be thought of as approximating filters, in much the same that feed-forward neural networks may be thought of as approximating functions \cite{maass2002real,maass2007computational}.
+This will be a useful characterization of both the reservoir and its possible outputs.

-In addition to the input trajectory $u$, we are also provided with an output trajectory $z$.
-We assume this output trajectory is generated by some (typically complicated and nonlinear) function of the input trajectory $u$, and so sometimes write it as $z[u]$.
-The goal of reservoir computing is to learn to approximate the input-output mapping $u \mapsto z[u]$ with an estimate $\hat{z}[u]$, which is defined as a linear combination of the reservoir's variables, $\hat{z}[u](t) = \vec w^T \vec x[u](t)$.
-This is displayed schematically in figure \ref{fig:rmc}, with variable names referring to the relevant quantities in electronic circuits.
-To the reservoir trajectories $\vec{x}$ we typically append the a constant signal, $\vec{x}'(t) := [\vec{x}(t), \vec{1}(t)]$ as is common practice in RC.
+In addition to the input trajectory $u(t)$, we are also provided with a target output trajectory $z(t)$.
+The goal of reservoir computing is to learn to approximate the input-output mapping $u \mapsto z$ with an estimate $\hat{z}(t)$, which is a linear combination of the reservoir's variables, $\hat{z}(t) = \vec w^T \vec{x} (t)$.
+Here we will always assume that the $z(t)$ is a scalar.
+We will also assume that the target output is a function of $u$ of the form in eqn.~\eqref{eq:wiener}, denoted as $z[u]$.
+See \cref{fig:basics} for details.
+Finally, as is often done, to the reservoir trajectories $\vec{x}$ we append a constant signal, $\pvec{x}'(t) := [\vec{x}(t), \vec{1}(t)]$ to compensate for constant shifts in the output $z[u]$.

+In the following, all quantities depend on the particular input signal $u=\{u(t) : 0\le t\le T\}$ used to drive the reservoir and generate $\vec{x}[u](t)$, $\hat{z}[u](t)$, and $z[u](t)$.
+This dependence on $u$ can be cumbersome to denote and so we have suppressed it in favor of indicating the dependence on the time interval by the subscript $\square_T$.

-While the reservoir is typically a large and recurrently connected dynamical system, the interesting feature of RC is that only the output layer, given by the coefficients $\vec w$, is trained.
-Training is performed in the following manner.
-First, the reservoir is ``initialized'' by driving with the input signal on an interval $[-T', 0]$, until the fading memory property ensures that its state is independent of the initial condition at $t=-T'$.
-The reservoir is then driven for an additional interval $[0, T]$.
-The coefficients $\vec w$ are learned via linear regression, by minimizing the mean squared error (MSE) between a reconstruction $\hat{z}(t) = \vec{w}^T \vec{x}'(t)$ and the provided output trajectory $z(t)$ over the time interval $[0, T]$,
+The interesting feature of RC is that only the output layer, given by the coefficients $\vec w$, is trained.
+Training is performed in the following manner: First, the reservoir is ``initialized'' by driving with the input signal on an interval $[-T', 0]$, until the fading memory property ensures that its state is independent of the initial condition at $t=-T'$.
+Then, reservoir is driven for an additional interval $[0, T]$.
+The coefficients $\vec w$ are learned via linear regression, by minimizing the time-averaged mean squared error (MSE) between a reconstruction $\hat{z}(t) = \pvec{w}^T \pvec{x}'(t)$ and the target output trajectory $z(t)$ over the time interval $[0, T]$,